maren7/NBXplorer/docs/API.md

 You can use more than one options at same time, example: `2-of-xpub1-xpub2-[legacy]-[keeporder]`

 Most of routes asks for a `cryptoCode`.
-This identify the crypto currency to request data from. (eg. `BTC`, `LTC`...)
+This identify the crypto currency to request data from. (eg. `BRLB`, `LTC`...)

 ## <a name="track"></a>Track a derivation scheme

-After this call, the specified `derivation scheme` will be tracked by NBXplorer
+After this call, the specified `derivation scheme` will be tracked by NRXplorer

 HTTP POST v1/cryptos/{cryptoCode}/derivations/{derivationScheme}